vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 * (local IM post / on-call) Maintenance windows for work alerts where I'm primary: I can set these up when the appointment time is confirmed.
-Generally, set the maintenance window to start two hours prior to the start and end five hours after the end.
+Generally, set the maintenance window to start at 9 PM the previous night and end five hours after the end.
+Also include in the maintenance window any services with 24 X 7 notification, with the exception of services that I have good reason to exclude.

 * (local IM post / on-call) Overrides for me for services where I rotate with others: Try for the override to be a full-day override